Physical Education (P.E.) Teaching Degrees in Florida

 Gym class can seem like an informal place for kids to run around and get exercise.
 But as physical education’s mental and physical benefits have become increasingly understood, P.E. expectations have become more rigorous.
 Florida’s state standards reflect that with four core outcomes of physical education: movement competency, cognitive abilities, lifetime fitness, and responsible behaviors and values.

 Your role as a gym teacher in Florida is to create a curriculum around those intended outcomes that keeps kids active and engaged.
 It also takes a strong understanding of kids’ development and ability to modify curricula for each age group.

 In addition to curriculum development, P.E. teachers often coach sports, monitor recess, and serve as faculty advisors of clubs.

 Steps to Becoming a Physical Education Teacher in Florida

-The steps to becoming a P.E. teacher in Florida are the same steps to becoming a teacher of any subject in the state, with some minor distinctions with assessment requirements.
+The routes to becoming a P.E. teacher in Florida are the same as those for teachers of any subject, with some distinctions in requirements.

 The following are the steps outlined by the Florida Department of Education:

 If you don’t have a bachelor’s degree yet, this is the most straightforward path to teaching certification.
-All Florida state-approved Initial Teacher Preparation (ITP) programs include all of the requirements that lead to certification, including student teaching requirements.
-Upon completion of your degree program, you’ll take the General Knowledge (GK) exam, the Professional Education exam, and the Physical Education K-12 subject exam.
+All Florida state-approved Initial Teacher Preparation (ITP) programs fulfill the requirements that lead to certification, including student teaching.
+Upon completion of your degree program, you’ll take the state’s General Knowledge (GK), Professional Education, and Physical Education K-12 subject exams.

 Educator Preparation Institute (EPI)